Nashville-Software-School-Assessments/kids-dreams-assessment/README.md

 # Events and Debugging Assessment

 Time to assess how well you have learned to use the debugging tools in Chrome Dev Tools, and writing click event listeners.
 This application is to show kids with illnesses and the memories the would like to make.
 Celebrities sign up to help kids make memories.

+> 🧨 Make sure you answer the vocabulary and understanding questions at the end of this document before notifying your coaches that you are done with the project

 ## Event Listeners to Create